Rest Stop (film)

-Rest Stop is the first direct-to-video horror film released by Warner Studios' "Raw Feed" imprint on October 17, 2006.
+Rest Stop, also known as Rest Stop: Dead Ahead, is the first direct-to-video horror film released by Warner Studios' Raw Feed imprint on October 17, 2006.
 It was written and directed by John Shiban.

-The film was followed by a sequel, Rest Stop: Don't Look Back (2008).
+The film was followed by a sequel, Rest Stop: Don't Look Back.

 Plot

 Jess picks up his girlfriend, Nicole, to head out to California in his convertible.
 On the way, Nicole complains she needs to urinate, and she urges Jess to find a rest stop.
 After exiting the building, she finds her boyfriend gone.
 A deranged truck driver throws her the red cell phone from the convertible, convincing her he has Jess.
 Nicole goes to look for help, notices an RV, bangs on the door, and asks for help.
 She has a short eerie ride with the passengers until she is eventually thrown out for looking at the deformed individual hidden in the back of the vehicle.

 She then returns to the restroom, where she hears a girl coughing up blood (Tracy) with cuts all over whimpering in the maintenance room.
 She cautions Nicole about the deranged killer who tortured her.
 The girl then bleeds profusely, and as Nicole's attention is diverted, she disappears, blood and all.
 Nicole finds Tracy's missing person poster and discovers the girl has been missing since 1971.

 The man in the yellow truck eludes Nicole until a motorcycle cop arrives.
 The cop soon falls victim to the driver of the yellow truck by being run over, his legs broken.
 Nicole drags the officer to the restroom to seek refuge.
 Eventually, the truck driver returns and locks Nicole and the officer in the restroom.
-When Nicole, attempts to open the lock to escape, the driver reappears and bites off Nicole's finger.
+When Nicole attempts to open the lock to escape, the driver reappears and bites off Nicole's finger.
 The officer realizes that Nicole is going into shock and commands Nicole to shoot the driver when he returns.
 She fires four shots out of the officer's revolver into the door but cannot see if she hit the driver.
 The driver then drops a camera into the restroom via the open window.
 The video has Jess tortured with a knife, eventually showing his tongue getting cut out.
 The driver feeds a hose through the window and starts pouring gasoline into the room.
 Nicole tries to find an escape and is able to open a hatch in the ceiling.
 Realizing there is no way for her to get him out of the building, the officer tells Nicole to use the two remaining bullets to kill him rather than being burned alive, and she does.
 The driver lights the gasoline, and Nicole hurries to get out of the building.
 As Nicole escapes, she notices that the officer's body has mysteriously disappeared.
 Nicole jumps from the roof before the building explodes.